-AV Preeminent Rated by Martindale Hubbell, the highest Professional and Ethical Rating, Mr. Gruber has been a licensed California Attorney since 1970, and received the bulk of his mediation training from, among others, the highly respected mediator and educator, Peter Robinson of the Strauss Institute INS LINK at Pepperdine School of Law, and the vast bulk of his arbitrator training over a 30+ year period of time from the American Arbitration Association.
+AV Preeminent Rated by Martindale Hubbell, the highest Professional and Ethical Rating, Mr. Gruber has been a licensed California Attorney since January 1970, and received the bulk of his mediation training from, among others, the highly respected mediator and educator, Peter Robinson of the Strauss Institute INS LINK at Pepperdine School of Law, and the vast bulk of his arbitrator training over a 30+ year period of time from the American Arbitration Association.
 Mr. Gruber has been a licensed California real estate broker since May 2008, and has arbitrated and mediated well over 200 cases involving a variety of real estate disputes between real estate brokers, brokerages, title, escrow, and insurance companies, banks, hard money lenders, and flippers, along with attorney-client fee disputes.

-Mr. Gruber received his Bachelor’s degree in 1966 with honors from UCLA’s School of Business Administration, now the Anderson School of Management and his Juris Doctor from the UCLA School of Law in 1969.
-Mr. Gruber passed the July 1969 California Bar Exam and was sworn in as a licensed California attorney on January 15, 1970.
+Mr. Gruber received his Bachelor’s degree in 1966 with honors from UCLA’s School of Business Administration, now the Anderson School of Management, and his Juris Doctor from the UCLA School of Law in 1969, having passed the July 1969 Bar Exam and being sworn in as a California attorney in January 1970..
 Mr. Gruber was admitted to the Bar of the United States Supreme Court in 1985, the Ninth Circuit Court of Appeals in 1976, and the Central, Southern, and Northern Districts of California in 1970, 1972, and 2002, respectively.

-For 40 years, Mr. Gruber was a civil litigator in real estate, business and commercial matter before turning his attention to alternative dispute resolution.
-For 25 years, he has been an active member of the American Arbitration Association’s National Panel of Commercial Arbitrators, and for the past several years has been a member of the American Arbitration Association’s Complex Litigation Panel.
-Mr. Gruber has been a judge pro tem for the San Diego Superior Courts.
-For several of those years, the Judges of the San Diego Superior Court requested Mr. Gruber’s assistance as a Judge Pro Term, asking him to handle more than a dozen settlement conferences.
+For nearly 40 years, Mr. Gruber was a civil litigator in real estate, business and commercial matters before turning his attention in 2008 almost exclusively to alternative dispute resolution.
+For more than 30 years, Mr. Gruber has been an active member of the American Arbitration Association’s National Panel of Commercial Arbitrators, and for the past several years has been a member of the American Arbitration Association’s Complex Litigation Panel.
+Mr. Gruber has been a judge pro tem for the San Diego Superior Court, handling approximately a dozen matters as a settlement conference judge.

 There is no set format for all mediations.
 If a joint session is warranted, one will be recommended.
 If the parties are uncomfortable meeting in joint session, none will be likely to be held.
 If speaking separately to one or more of the attorneys will move the matter forward, that’s what will occur.
 Confidentiality and confidence in the mediator, along with the mediator’s knowledge, patience, and perseverance, are the keys to a successful mediation, and those factors are what make Mr. Gruber enormously successful at what he does.